PatrickTauras/PlayerPath/README.md

 Guess the NBA player by identifying the teams they have played for throughout their career.
 The game will present you with a sequence of team logos, one for each team the player has played for.

 ### Gameplay:
+- At the start of each new day, a new NBA player is featured.
+The game begins by displaying the first and last teams the player has played for in their career.
-- The game starts with a single team logo, and you must guess the player's name based on this logo.
+- Your goal is to guess the player's name based on these initial team logos.
-- Each correct guess reveals the next team the player played for, continuing until all teams are revealed or the player is correctly identified.
+- Each guess reveals the next team the player played for in sequence, continuing until all teams are revealed or the player is correctly identified.
+- You only get 8 guesses to correctly identify the player.
+If you run out of guesses, the game ends.
 - Use the provided hints or toggle switches if you’re having trouble figuring out the player.

 ### Example:
-- The game might start with a team logo of the Cleveland Cavaliers.
+- Suppose the game starts with the team logos of the Cleveland Cavaliers (the first team) and the Los Angeles Lakers (the last team).
-- You guess “LeBron James”, revealing the next team he played for, the Miami Heat.
+- You guess “LeBron James”, and if the guess is incorrect, the game reveals the next team he played for, the Miami Heat.
-- The sequence continues until you either complete all the team logos or correctly identify the player.
+- The sequence continues, revealing more teams with each guess, until you either correctly identify the player or use up all 8 guesses.

 ## Features
 - **Daily Challenge:** A new NBA player to guess each day, ensuring the game remains fresh and engaging.
 - **Responsive Design:** The game is designed to work flawlessly across all devices, whether you’re playing on a desktop or a mobile device.
 - **Hints and Toggles:** Stuck on a player?
 Use the hints or toggle switches to reveal more information and guide your guesses.
 - **Past Games Calendar:** Missed a day?
 No problem!
 The game includes a calendar feature that lets you replay previous days’ challenges.

 ## Technologies Used
 - **React.js:** The core framework for building the user interface.